Nenfarious/lsdmc-beginner/README.md

 ### Paper API 1.21.4+ – A hands-on starter kit for Java devs

-You already write Java.
+Since you already write Java.
 These notes fill the Minecraft-specific gaps so you can compile something useful **today** and avoid newbie pitfalls.

 ---